 One of my heroes from history is John Muir.
-He was an incredibly intelligent man, and I always associate intelligence with complexity, but I’ve noticed that some very smart people live very simple lives.
+He was an incredibly deep and intelligent man but lived simply.
+I always associate intelligence with complexity, but I’ve noticed that some very smart people live very simple, straightforward lives.
 Warren Buffett also comes to mind.
-It gives them depth and the ability to create lasting legacies and impressions because their actions or messages are repeated often and with focused attention.
+“Keeping it simple” gives them depth and the ability to create lasting legacies and impressions because their actions or messages are repeated often and with focused attention.

 Muir would stick a biscuit in his pocket and leave his East Bay home, often for weeks at a time.
 He did not bring along extra water bottles or any special equipment, and explored California on foot, absorbing the experience without any filters or distractions.
 Through focus and repetition, visiting Yosemite and other places over and over, he knew the land “at his marrow.”